What Immigrants Need to Know About Renting in Canada Without a Credit History

 • Number of credit applications you make.

-Who can view your credit report
+Who can view your credit report?

-Many groups can view your credit history so it’s essential to monitor it to ensure you’re in good standing.
+Many groups can view your credit history, so it’s essential to monitor it to ensure you’re in good standing.
 Here are some of the people and organizations that can view your history:

 Ways to build a credit score

 • Apply for a credit card when you open a bank account.
-Many banks offer low limit credit cards to newcomers without a credit score.
+Many banks offer low-limit credit cards to newcomers without a credit score.

 • Get a postpaid mobile phone connection instead of a prepaid plan.
-If the mobile phone company cannot offer you a postpaid connection without a credit card, offer to pay a refundable or deposit upfront.
+If the mobile phone company cannot offer you a postpaid connection without a credit card, offer to pay a refundable deposit upfront.

 To rent a home in Canada without a credit history can be a stressful process.
 However, these tips will help you build your credit score and know your options to rent in the absence of a credit score.